-The physician anesthesiologists, nurses, and staff at the UCLA Comprehensive Pain Center are pleased to offer world-class care for patients with painful conditions of all kinds.
+The physician anesthesiologists, nurses, and staff at the UCLA Comprehensive Pain Centers are pleased to offer world-class care for patients with painful conditions of all kinds.
 Our goal is to offer prompt, excellent, evidence-guided care in a patient-centered environment.
-We have seven locations in Southern California so that you may be seen in the clinic most convenient for you, and we offer same-day appointments.
+We have seven locations in Southern California so that you may be seen by physicians who specialize in pain medicine in the clinic most convenient for you, and we offer same-day appointments.

 In this section:

 Patients are welcome to call the clinic location most convenient to them to schedule an appointment.
 We currently have clinics in Burbank, Encino, Santa Clarita, Santa Monica, Thousand Oaks, Torrance and Westwood, and the telephone numbers and addresses may be found at the Our Locations page on this website.